DILCISBoard/E-ARK-AIP/index.md

 ### Changing the metadata of the original submission

-If the originally submitted SIP -- as a consequence of an implementation decision -- is not supposed to change, then the AIP level metadata directory can contain metadata that relates to representations contained in the original submission.
+If the originally submitted SIP -- as a consequence of an implementation decision -- is not supposed to change, then the AIP level metadata folder can contain metadata that relates to representations contained in the original submission.
 Then, there might be scenarios where the originally submitted metadata needs to be updated.

 As an example let us assume that we have to recalculate the checksum during SIP to AIP conversion and that the checksum is recorded as an attribute of the METS file element.
-As shown in Figure [11](#fig11), the AIP’s `Metadata` directory can -- additionally to the existing metadata category directories -- contain a `submission` directory with metadata files (here `METS.xml`) that by definition have priority over the ones contained in the original submission.
-This means that in case metadata needs to be updated, they must be placed into the root level metadata directory because metadata for the original submission is not allowed to be changed.
+As shown in Figure [11](#fig11), the AIP’s `Metadata` folder can -- additionally to the existing metadata category folders -- contain a `submission` folder with metadata files (here `METS.xml`) that by definition have priority over the ones contained in the original submission.
+This means that in case metadata needs to be updated, they must be placed into the root level metadata folder because metadata for the original submission is not allowed to be changed.

 <a name="fig11"></a>
 ![Information Package structure](figs/visio/fig_11_aip_reps.svg "METS file priorities.")

 **Figure 11:**
-METS files in the AIP’s `Metadata/submission` directory have priority over the ones contained in the original submission
+METS files in the AIP’s `Metadata/submission` folder have priority over the ones contained in the original submission

 <a name="aip-md-priority"></a>**AIP-MD-PRIORITY**: Let `<MDPath>` be a
-sub-directory-path to a metadata file, then a metadata file under the `AIP/metadata/submission` directory MUST have priority over a metadata file under the `AIP/submission` directory so that `AIP/metadata/submission/<MDPath>` has priority over `AIP/submission/<MDPath>`.
+sub-folder-path to a metadata file, then a metadata file under the `AIP/metadata/submission` folder MUST have priority over a metadata file under the `AIP/submission` folder so that `AIP/metadata/submission/<MDPath>` has priority over `AIP/submission/<MDPath>`.

 An example is shown in Figure [11](#fig11) where the METS file in the root of